zhifez/report-and-block-x-twitter-spam-bots-chrome/README.md

 # xTwitter: Report & Block Spam Bots

-Scan, report and block spam bots in X / Twitter's notifications page.
+Automate the process of scaning, reporting and blocking spam bots in X / Twitter's notifications page.

 ## Run in your browser